top of page

 Nov 7, 20253 min read

-🏡 NDIS Short Term Respite: What It Is and What’s Changed
+NDIS Short Term Respite: What It Is and What’s Changed

 The NDIS has officially changed the name of Short Term Accommodation (STA) to Short Term Respite (STR), and while the name is different, the purpose remains the same: to give participants and their informal supports time apart to rest, recharge, and keep care arrangements sustainable.
-Here’s a simple breakdown of what’s changed, who can access it, and what it actually covers. 💡 What Is Short Term Respite?
-Short Term Respite is an NDIS-funded support that gives you a safe an
+Here’s a simple breakdown of what’s changed, who can access it, and what it actually covers.
+What Is Short Term Respite?
+Short Term Respite is an NDIS-funded support that gives you a safe and c

 Oct 29, 20253 min read